10 deaths, 29 cases of coronavirus in Washington state

 King County cases: 22

+A majority of cases stemmed from an outbreak at Life Care Center nursing home in Kirkland.

 - A man in his 60s is hospitalized at Valley Medical Center in Renton.
 This man has underlying health conditions.
-He is in critical but stable condition, according to King County Public Health officials.
+He is in critical but stable condition.

 - A man in his 60s is hospitalized at Virginia Mason Medical Center in Seattle.
 This man has underlying health conditions and is in critical condition.